+Some subjects are not taught as a topic.
 These subjects are all additional foundation subjects.
-They can help to enrich any of the topics we implement, but they are also taught in a discrete way.
+They can help to enrich any of the topics we implement, but they're also taught in a discrete way.

 For example, PSHE (Personal, Social, Health and Economic Education, and referred to in our schools as 'Living and Learning') will enrich the learning experiences of children during a Computing topic in that they will develop respectful relationships and learn more about careful online relationships and internet safety and harms.
 However, most aspects of the PSHE curriculum will be taught in a dedicated weekly Living and Learning session.